All Episodes

 Is it absurd?

-No, we we broke the the story of the existence of the dossier that it had been that the President Trump had been briefed, and we did not mention any of the contents of the dossier.
+No, we broke the story of the existence of the dossier, that President Trump had been briefed, and we did not mention any of the contents of the dossier, CNN.

-And despite the president's fierce denial, CNN's chief national security correspondent Jim Shudo reports that the special counsel's team has already proven some of the claims in that dossier are true, Wolf.
+And despite the president's fierce denial, CNN's chief national security correspondent, Jim Shudder, reports that the special counsel's team has already proven some of the claims in that dossier are true.

 Many of the divisions caused and exacerbated by President Trump himself.